Panel and Programming FAQ

-Anime Boston provides speakers, projectors, projector screens, microphones (stands and wireless), DVD players, VGA connectors for video and sound output.
+Anime Boston provides speakers, projectors, projector screens, microphones (stands and wireless), DVD players, HDMI connectors for video and sound output.

 There is Wifi in the Hynes Convention Center, however it is not reliable, so please do not rely on it for your panel and do prepare ahead of time.
 If you need Wifi connectivity for your panel please bring a personal hotspot connection or any other device that will allow you to have Wifi capability.

 23. Am I allowed to play full episodes of anime in my panel?

 Please remember that most panels are only 50 minutes long; as such please try to refrain from showing any individual clips longer then 3 to 4 minutes in length.
 At this time we prohibit showing full episodes as part of any fan panel due to various legal requirements.

 24. When do panel submissions open and close for Anime Boston 2018?

 Panel Submissions open on September 30, 2017 and close on January 12, 2018.